Is my organisation secure?

 Could your team be jeopardising your organisation internally without realising?

-I’m talking of course about the dangers of a cyber-attack.
-Whereby every business is aware that this is a potential threat, the approach is, it is “highly unlikely to occur” therefore investment into this area is not considered a priority.
-Alternatively, you may have initially had your IT systems monitored and received a certification several years ago and they have been running smoothly since, so why bother?
+I’m talking of course about the dangers of a Cyber Attack.
+Whereby every business is aware that this is a potential threat, the common feeling is, it is “highly unlikely to occur” therefore investment into this area is not considered a priority.
+Alternatively, you may have initially had your IT systems monitored and received a certification several years ago.
+They've been running smoothly since, so why bother?